KhushnoorAnsari/CodeAlpha_Object_Detection_And_Tracking/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE).
+This project is licensed under the MIT License - see the [MIT LICENSE](LICENSE).

 ## Contact